 01 of 10

-Many woodworking projects, such as roundtable tops or archways, call for precise, rounded cuts-the kind that cannot be consistently cut by eye with a band saw or jigsaw.
+Many woodworking projects, such as roundtable tops or archways, call for a precise, rounded cut—the kind that cannot be consistently cut by eye with a band saw or jigsaw.
 To cut precise circular shapes requires a jig.
 In this tutorial, we walk you step-by-step through the process of building and using a circle-cutting jig for the band saw.
 While router-based jigs can be useful for this process, band saw circle-cutting jigs like this one can be easier to use.

-The essence of the project is to build on oversized plywood table that will rest over the metal table of your band saw.
+The essence of the project is to build on an oversized plywood table that will rest over the metal table of your band saw.
 Into the plywood table, you will attach a pivot pin, which becomes the center of the curve on whatever workpiece you want to cut on your band saw.
 By position the pivot pin at different locations, you can cut circular workpieces with whatever radius you want.

 - Easy to moderate

 - 2 x 4 ft. piece of 1/2 inch or 3/4 inch plywood

 - 2 x 4, 8 ft. long (1)

 - 1 x 2, 4 ft. long (1)

 - Utility hinges (optional) (2)